sowenzhang/CatTracker/Readme.md

 [How to identify the breed of a cat](http://hongincanada.com/blog/2020/01/42-version-1-how¡­e-breed-of-a-cat/)

+# Before you run

+Please update the 2 TSV files:

+- cats.tsv: under folder `Resources\cats`
+- test.tsv: under folder `Resources\testImages`

+You have to specify the absolute path to match your local machine where you store those images.

 # Execution

 The trained model is over 120MB so I cannot push to git.
+So you have to train the model locally first.

 There are 2 ways to run the console app.

-# 1. Use VS.NET community (easier)
+## 1. Use VS.NET community (easier)

 Debug the **CatTrackerML.ConsoleApp** with an argument `train`, which will use some default arguments.

 Next debug the **CatTrackerML.ConsoleApp** with an argument `predict`, which will again use some default arguments.

-# 2. Build it with command line
+## 2. Build it with command line

 Navigate to the root folder, and run this: